pfoundation/p.foundation/messages/2023-10-18-mediaguard-lebanonconflcit23.md

 ---
-title: MediaGuard Business Continuity Plan for Lebanon Conflict
+title: MediaGuard Continuity Plan for Lebanon Conflict
 description: P Foundation is redoubling its efforts through MediaGuard program, which has been steadfastly supporting journalists and media organizations for the past 18 months—all at no cost.
 slug: mediaguard_continuity_plan
 authors: jud